Tom Clancy (singer): Later acting career

 Clancy continued to act during his singing career, appearing in the movies The Killer Elite (1975) and Swashbuckler (1976).
 He also appeared on episodes of Little House on the Prairie, Starsky and Hutch, and The Incredible Hulk, among others.
 He acted in several TV movies as well.

 After an absence of fifteen years, Clancy returned to Broadway in May 1974 in Eugene O'Neill's A Moon for the Misbegotten.
 The Irish Times reviewed his performance of Phil Hogan: "In 'Moon' he deftly measures up to the formidable company in which he finds himself – a wily, sly rogue with a whimsical humour and a genuine concern for his daughter".
 The play was a hit and won three Tony Awards.

 Death

-Clancy died from stomach cancer at the age of 66 in 1990 at Mercy Hospital in Cork City, County Cork.
+Clancy died from stomach cancer, which had been diagnosed with six months previously, at the age of 66 in 1990 at Mercy Hospital in Cork City, County Cork.

 He was survived by his wife Joan and their three daughters, Rayleen, Blawneen and Rosie, who was only two years old (at the time of his death, it was incorrectly reported that he and wife Joan had four daughters).
 Before his marriage to his wife Joan, he had had two children, Eileen and Thomas, with Yvonne Marcus, in Cleveland, Ohio.
 He also had a daughter, Cait, with his second wife Laine, in the mid-1950s.

 His last recording was made in 1988 with Robbie O'Connell, Bobby Clancy, and Paddy Clancy at St. Anselm College in Goffstown, New Hampshire.
 Unfortunately, the recording is marred by unevenly mixed instruments and voices.
 After Tom's death, Liam returned to the Clancy Brothers to fill in his place.